Skip to content

 1. Prepare the Ribs:

-• Rinse the ribs under cold water and pat them dry with paper towels.
+• Under cold water, rinse the ribs then dry with paper towels.

 2. Season the Ribs:

-• In a small bowl, mix together the salt, pepper, paprika, garlic powder, onion powder, chili powder, brown sugar, and cayenne pepper.
+• Combine the salt, pepper, paprika, garlic powder, onion powder, chili powder, brown sugar and cayenne pepper in a small bowl.

 3. Marinate (Optional):